pszponder/blog-articles/functions-in-js/functions.md

 // Call / Invoke the sayHello function sayHello(); // prints "Hello" to the console

-// Declare a function that takes in a function parameter function sayWord(word) {
+// Declare a function that takes in a parameter function sayWord(word) {
   console.log(word);
 }